Moorea On A Budget: An In-Depth Travel Guide (2026)

 Budget Transportation on Moorea

 In planning your trip to Moorea, I would recommend booking accommodation that will either give you access to free bikes or that’s within walking distance to one of the towns.
-As far as renting a car goes, given that you’ll be spending most of your time on the water, it doesn’t really make sense to rent a car for your whole stay.

 The nice thing about Moorea is that a number of restaurants include shuttle service for free with reservations, which really makes having a car for your entire visit unnecessary.